Kevin-Cutler/Final-Project/README.md

 ## Decide on a topic for the project—think of a question that can be answered using data.

     We want to predict the IMDB user rating score using the data provided in the CSV.
-    The join may be hard if there are different spellins of the movie
+    The join may be hard if there are different spellings of the movie

 ## Create a repository for the project and invite the other team members to join.
 Done